KestrelComputer/kestrel/_posts/2016-12-06-modular-firmware.md

 I discuss each of these requirements in greater detail below.

+### Requirements

 **All software is written to be position-independent.**
 A given set of modules should be able to be combined in any order and still be expected to work.
-Software is written in a modular manner: all modules are self-contained, and any linkage required between modules occurs dynamically at run-time through jump-tables or data structures referenced by CPU registers.
+Software is written in a modular manner: all modules are self-contained, statically linked, and any linkage required between modules occurs dynamically at run-time through jump-tables or data structures referenced by CPU registers.
+This enables software components to be written with the most simplistic of development tools.

 To acquire a reference to a module in the first place, a well-known procedure is required to resolve the name to a module reference.
 (This will be discussed in the third requirement description, below.)